Rail transport in the Dominican Republic

 Rail transport in the Dominican Republic is provided by one state-owned operator and several private ones, mainly for sugar mills.
-There are no connections with the neighbouring Haiti.
+There have never been any rail connections with neighbouring Haiti.

 History

-Railroads in the Dominican Republic were planned early as 1877 when the Dominican Government granted a concession for construction of an electric tramway between Santiago to Puerto Plata never constructed.
+Railroads in the Dominican Republic were planned as early as 1877 when the Dominican Government granted a concession for construction of an electric tramway between Santiago to Puerto Plata never constructed.